Chad-Mowbray/certs/README.md

     Bob's decryption of Alice's encrypted message: TheBeerRunsAtMidnight
 ```

 It's OK, I don't understand it either.
-The point is that, through some mathmatical wizardry, both Alice and Bob end up deciding on the same symmetric key for their Ceasar Cipher encryption--even though both parties have withheld information from the other.
+The point is that, through some mathematical wizardry, both Alice and Bob end up deciding on the same symmetric key for their Caesar Cipher encryption--even though both parties have withheld information from the other.

 #### The Client and Server Negotiate Encryption
 What Alice discovered is called Public Key Cryptography.
 It is a system that allowed her and Bob to bootstrap a secure communication session.
 HTTPS (TLS) <i>starts out</i> using asymmetric keys, but then generates symmetric keys to use for the rest of the session.

-When you generated the public/private key pair earler using the openssl command line utility, you enabled yourself to bootstrap a secure communication session with someone.
+When you generated the public/private key pair earlier using the openssl command line utility, you enabled yourself to bootstrap a secure communication session with someone.
 That is the basis of secure communication on the internet.

 ## Challenges